rondunn/SQLServerBulkRecordDelimited/README.md

 Define the properties of a column.
 All columns in the file must be defined, in order of appearance in the file.

+### .nullText(String text)

+Support an optional mode that will differentiate NULL and EMPTY strings.

+The default mode is that any empty string (two consecutive delimiters) will be handled as a NULL value.

+The nullText() configuration option supports definition of a text string that will cause consecutive delimiters to be passed as empty strings, and any value set by this option to be translated as a NULL.

 ### .open()
 Open file for processing.